rce-incorporated/Fiu/README.md

 ### Injectable globals

-The vm allows globals to be injected into the VM with `extensions`
+The vm allows globals to be injected into the VM with `extensions`, these injected globals can never be deleted by the interpreter and any attempts will just result in environment globals being set to `nil`.

 Example: